AditiAgarwal95/InterviewAssignment/README.md

   But although it was working, it had some issue.
 So, I wanted to implement it using context API.
   So that TodoFOrm and TodoList could communicate directly through Contextn API.
   But time didn't allow, so this is my final code.
+6. Key prop has not been given while rendering the data list because I planned on generating a unique key rather than using index as the key.